pip-services/pip-services-docs/content/en/python/commons/data/paging_params.md

 ### Static methods

 #### from_map
-Creates a new PagingParams and sets it parameters from the specified map
+Creates a new PagingParams and sets it parameters from the specified map.

 > `static` from_map(map: Any): [PagingParams]()